Empathy is a tool. Alan Alda

 What if We Pick Up Negativity or Resistance?

 Number one, it’s good to know what we’re dealing with.
 Secondly, negativity is a strength test, not an evaluation of you.
 It probably has nothing to do with you, although it may pertain to your topic.
 Don’t succumb; just acknowledge it presence.
-Never allow a room’s negative energy to hijack you.
+Never allow negative energy to hijack you.

 What Do I Do Once I Scan?